-Tap or click on the buttons to the right for programmes from previous Conferences.
+Tap or click on the buttons to the right (or below on some smart telephones) for programmes from previous Conferences.

 There is a time-worn adage among engineers: “When all else fails, read the directions!”
 The following suggestions assume that you are still having problems despite having read and followed the instructions.